linc/nitro-porter/README.md

 [Start a discussion](https://github.com/linc/nitro-porter/discussions/new) if you've found a reproducible defect.
 Please include expected vs actual outcome and full steps to reproduce it reliably.
 We don't currently maintain an issue tracker.

-### Repair a bug
+### Submit a fix or improvement

-Basically doing the above, but attached to a pull request with a proposed fix!
+Send a pull request with a proposed fix!
 It's greatly appreciated.
+Please document your understanding of the change, it makes review much easier!

+Try using [conventional commits](https://www.conventionalcommits.org) for a nicer changelog.

 ### Add support for a new source